Business Rate Relief and Reductions

 You may be eligible for relief if your property is empty and unfurnished.
 You can receive 100% relief for the first three months the property is empty and unfurnished.
 If the property is industrial, for example a warehouse, you will receive the relief for six months.
 When the 100% relief period has ended you will need to pay the full amount.

-If the rateable value of the empty property is less than £2,600 you won’t have to pay Business Rates on an empty property.
+If property is a listed building or has a rateable value of less than £2,900 you won’t have to pay Business Rates on an empty property.
 Once your property is occupied the exemption will stop.

 If you’re having trouble paying your business rates you can apply for Hardship Relief.
 This is given at our discretion, is only a short-term relief and will only be given if it is in the interest of the community and taxpayers of the borough.